i01/agzcal/README.md

 To work locally with this project, you'll have to follow the steps below:

-1. Fork, clone or download this project
+1. Fork, clone or download this project, e.g.: `git clone https://github.com/i01/agzcal.git`
+2. Change to project direcotory: `cd agzcal`
-2. Install dependencies: `npm install`
+1. Install dependencies: `npm install`
 1. Generate and preview the website with hot-reloading: `npm run dev` or `nuxt`
 1. Add content
+1. Build the website for production: `npm run build`
+1. Run the production build: `npm run preview`
+1. Clear all built files: `npm run clean`

 Read more at Nuxt's [documentation](https://nuxt.com/docs/getting-started/introduction).